Sacha Guerrini

 Research Interests

-The concordance model of cosmology, LCDM, predicts that the huge majority of the energy content of the Universe is in the dark sector.
+The concordance model of cosmology, LCDM, predicts that the majority of the energy content of the Universe is in the dark sector.
 Unveiling the true nature of dark energy and dark matter is therefore a major stake of contemporary cosmology.
 The Euclid space mission is aimed at measuring the shape of galaxies on a large area on the sky to probe gravitational effects related to the latter forms of energy.
 I am currently undertaking a PhD called "Weak gravitational lensing statistics for the Euclid space mission" under Martin Kilbinger's supervision.
-The amount of data expected with the upcoming Stage-IV surveys such as Euclid will challenge our methods of statistical inference.
-My interests will be in developping gradient-based and parallelizable inference methods to process weak lensing data from Euclid and use them to fit cosmological parameters of interest.
+The upcoming Stage-IV surveys such as Euclid will bring the tightest constraints on the growth of structure and evolving dark energy.
+I apply the tools I develop to compute those constraints within the UNIONS collaboration and the Euclid Consortium.

 Papers